Mike Bellafiore Goes to Singapore as a Phillip iFest Mentor

 The Overanxious Trader

 I was reviewing a monthly review from a mentee, Shark (sometimes Shark Daddy or Sharkalicious or Shark Shack), that I thought could use the thoughts of Dr. Menaker, trading psychologist.
 Shark wrote: Too excited on days I want to do well.
 I force too much.
-I had such high expectations for myself coming into earnings season that I started to force … Read More
+I had such high expectations for myself coming into earnings season that I started … Read More